 Welcome to Stantonville!

-From the warmth of our people to the legacy woven into our soil, Stantonville offers a story waiting to be told.
-Come listen, explore, and become a part of it.
+From the warmth of our people to the legacy woven into our soil, this space was created for you.
+Just remember a hard head makes a soft ass...you've been warned.

 In Stantonville, things run a little deeper than they seem.
 See, I'm from here.
 I know the power of what happens when you walk down these streets, and it’s not just about the houses or the businesses.
 It’s about the people and their history.
 Every corner, every turn, has a story.
 It’s my job to keep things safe, sure—but it’s also to make sure we’re always respecting what came before.
 This town has a soul, and I’m proud to be a part of it.